Ana Lucia Cortez

 Ana Lucia Cortez is a fictional character on the ABC television series Lost, played by Michelle Rodriguez.
 Ana Lucia made her first appearance as a guest star in the first season finale, and became part of the main cast for season two.
 After Oceanic Flight 815 splits in mid-air, the tail section and fuselage crash on opposite sides of a mysterious island.
 Ana Lucia becomes the leader of the tail section.
 Flashbacks in her two centric episodes, "Collision" and "Two for the Road", show her life as a police officer before the crash.

-Rodriguez provoked controversy after being stopped by the police for driving under the influence a few weeks before her character was killed, leading to speculation that this was the reason for her death.
-The producers of Lost stated that Rodriguez was only interested in appearing for one season, so Ana Lucia's death was written in from the beginning.
 She is shot and killed by Michael Dawson.

 Arc

-Prior to the crash Ana Lucia Cortez is an officer in the Los Angeles Police Department who becomes pregnant, but loses the baby after being shot by a suspect at a burglary scene.
+Prior to the crash, Ana Lucia Cortez is an officer in the Los Angeles Police Department who becomes pregnant, but loses the baby after being shot by a suspect at a burglary scene.
 She spends several months in physical and psychological therapy, and when the suspect is arrested, she refuses to identify him.
 After his release, she kills him outside a bar.
 Ana Lucia decides to leave the force and eventually finds work as an airport security guard.
 She meets Christian Shephard (John Terry) at the airport bar, who asks her to accompany him to Sydney as a bodyguard, however in Sydney the two part ways.
 Ana Lucia buys a ticket on Oceanic Flight 815 to return to Los Angeles.
 In a brief flashback in the first season finale, she flirts with Jack Shephard (Matthew Fox) at a bar at the airport, unaware he is Christian's son.
 The pair arrange to continue their conversation during the flight.
 During the flight the plane splits in half, with the two parts crashing on different sides of an island; Ana Lucia is one of the tail section survivors.